apostrophecms/apostrophe-headless/README.md

 ### Logging in and obtaining a bearer token via REST

-By default, the POST, DELETE and UPDATE APIs are available only to logged-in users.
+By default, the `POST`, `DELETE`, `PUT` and `UPDATE` APIs are available to logged-in users of the site.
 This is quite useful if you want to provide some editing features in a React or similar app that is part of your Apostrophe site.

-But for a standalone app that uses Apostrophe as a headless backend, logging in via Apostrophe's interface might not be an option.
+But for a standalone app that uses Apostrophe as a headless backend, and isn't part of your Apostrophe site in any other way, logging in via Apostrophe's interface might not be an option.

 For such cases, you can log in via REST and obtain a "bearer token" to be sent with requests.